bbauska/W3Cx-5of5/README.md

 <h5>Deleting a property or a method<

-You can use the JavaScript keyword \"delete\" to delete an object\'s property (it will become undefined).
+You can use the JavaScript keyword &quot;delete&quot; to delete an object&apos;s property (it will become undefined).

 <h5>Example: {#example-10 .unnumbered}